EFW N-20: Design and development

 It was initially planned that the aircraft's engines would be designed and built in Switzerland by Sulzer.
 Sulzer only built a turbojet though, the Sulzer D-45, with a thrust of 7.38 kN.
 Of these engines, D-45.01 was used in a test rig between 1950 and 1951 and the second engine, D-45.04 (of limited airworthiness) was used until 1955 in a test rig.
 The D45.04 is part of the Dübendorf museum N-20 display.
 For the development of the bypass-engine DZ-45 Sulzer expected a development contract worth 10 million swiss francs that never materialized.

+Aerospace engineer Theodore von Kármán who worked on the similar Vought Cutlass when invited by F+W Emmen for the N-20 project suggested a vertical stablizer for the aircraft.

 The Armstrong Siddeley Mamba turboprop was then chosen as the basis for the N-20's prototype engines, with the propeller reduction gear replaced by a low pressure compressor.
 This powerplant was named Swiss Mamba SM-1; the conversion was carried out in 1948 by EFW, with only six engines built (four fitted to the N-20 with two spares).
 One of the spare engines is today part of the Swiss Museum of Transport, at the Flieger-Flab-Museum Dübendorf.
 Flight tests of the engine began in October 1952 under a De Havilland Mosquito.
 The proposed development into the SM-5 for the production aircraft was very similar to the DZ-45 proposed by Sulzer in 1947.